maldil/ICSE2023_PyEvolve_Artifacts/README.md

 **Step 1.5:** Start the virtual machine by pressing the "Start" button at the top of the window.

 **Step 1.6:** The virtual machine should ideally start now.
-However, sometimes it may enter into a shell prompt.
+However, sometimes it may enter into a shell prompt as shown below.
-FS

 <img width="400" alt="Screen Shot 2023-01-22 at 11 36 41 PM" src="https://user-images.githubusercontent.com/20140049/213987438-92b6e9db-c72d-4b3e-8c2a-72b0c5205921.png">

 If this is the case, you will need to manually run the following two commands one after the other.